parcoor/parcoor.github.io/_posts/2023-08-08-introducing-nnc.md

 addinit_layer(&nk, 0, 1, GLOROT_UNIFORM_INIT, SIGMOID_ACT);
 ```
 The function `init_network()` initializes the (neural) network previously
-declared with the maximum number of layer it can contain.
+declared with the maximum number of layers it can contain.

 The function `addinit_layer()` initializes a new fully connected dense layer,
 taking as parameters: